Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Saksasta matkailumarkkinana.

 Finnlines operates between Travemünde and Helsinki

-Lufthansa flies Frankfurt - Hesinky daily, Stuttgart - Helsinki daily
+Lufthansa flies Frankfurt - Hesinky daily- sundays 2x, Stuttgart - Helsinki daily

-Ryanair flies from Memmingen to Lapeenranta - was supposed to start end of october - now it seems as if flights from march 2021 are possible
+Ryanair flies from Memmingen to Lappeenranta - was supposed to start end of october -no flights at the moment

 Two big trends already exist: